levonk/interview-data-engineer/README.md

 * Provide a rapid way to assess the easily quantifiable tactical skills of the intervieee
 * Provide a normalized understanding of the candidates coding skills

+## Guidelines
+* If you recieved this, or any details about this, prior to it being assigned to you then please notify the interviewer before starting.
+* Do not fork this repository for your answer
+* If you think this is going to take a significant amount of time, don't do this.
+* Do not assume that you should only use tools/services that can run within your IDE.
+The preference is to identify what production level tools/libraries/services you would recommend.
+* The team currently uses Eclipse and IntelliJ
+* Submit the work via GitHub

-## User Story:
+## Epic:
-As an Analyst I need a highly reliable update of tweets on a query term as frequently as possible with parts of speech tagging so I may assess the interviewee.
+As an Interviewer I need a highly reliable update of tweets on a query term as frequently as possible with parts of speech tagging so I may have a comparable code sample.

 ## Acceptance Criteria:
 1. The interviewee should select an interesting query term